necolas/react-native-web/README.md

 to see React Native examples running on Web.
 Or try it out online with [React Native for Web: Playground](https://www.webpackbin.com/bins/-KgucwxRbn7HRU-V-3Bc).

+Alternatively you can install [Estructor](https://github.com/msand/estructor), to use an in-browser React UI Builder, and, a stack enabling cross platform development of components, pages and universal apps, based on React Native for Web.

 ## Quick start

 To install in your app: